tvcutsem/harmony-reflect/doc/handler_api.md

 ## enumerate(target)

-Queries the proxy for its enumerable own and inherited properties.
+Called when the proxy is queried for its enumerable own and inherited properties.
 This trap should return an array of strings.

 This trap intercepts the following operations: